Eyepea/API-Hour/docs/application_architecture.rst

 1. You already have MVC pattern on client part, MVC on server becomes Model layer in your Javascript application.
 2. With REST/JSON, you don't really need to have views (eg: templates), it's "only" JSON serialization.

+Moreover, if you build a Daemon without an UI, like a SSH server, MVC doesn't fit very well.

 API-Hour proposal
 -----------------

 In API-Hour, you have:

-0. **Application**: An object that represents your application with everything inside: routing...
+0. **Container**: An object that represents your application with everything inside: routing...
-#. **Endpoints**: Simple Python coroutines called when your Application received a HTTP requests.
+#. **Endpoints**: Simple Python coroutines called when your Application received requests (HTTP, SSH...).
 It's coroutines because:
     #.
-Global state is stored in Application
+Global state is stored in Container
     #.
 Reduce complexity
     #.
-Easier to share Endpoints between Application if it's only coroutines
+Easier to share Endpoints between Containers if it's only coroutines
-#. **Engines**: Data source providers for Stores.
+#. **Engines**: Data source providers for Services.
 Example: PostgreSQL, Asterisk, CouchDB...
 #. **Services**: Where you transform data for Endpoints.
 Like Endpoints, a Service is only a Python file with coroutines.
+It represents your business logic and your internal Python API.

 Examples
 --------

 We made a cookiecutter template to generate quickly your application.

-You have also a real example with PostgreSQL integration in `benchmarks <https://github.com/Eyepea/API-Hour/tree/master/benchmarks/api_hour/benchmarks>`_.
+You have also an example with PostgreSQL integration in `benchmarks <https://github.com/Eyepea/API-Hour/tree/master/benchmarks/api_hour/benchmarks>`_.